vapaee/cards-and-tokens-white-paper/README.md

   - #### Rewards

     This modules will have its own token which will be used to reward *cats* for their cleaning work.
-The reward any *cat* receives, depends on how many other *cats* will come after and have the same opinion.
+The rewards any *cat* receives, depends on how many other *cats* will come after and have the same opinion.
 Meaning that early *categorizers* will earn more tokens than later ones.
 Also the higher the *cat level* the bigger the reward.

     To finance these rewards, this module rely on the inflation of its currency.

   - #### Services

     Content creators can pay for the categorization service of their cards.
-This does not ensure that the score will be good, but it makes the categorization reward more attractive, which will cause more cats to take the trouble to categorize the card.
+This does not ensure that the score will be good, but it makes the categorization reward more attractive, which will cause more cats to take the time to categorize the card.

     For those who are interested in having a specific filter filled with cards (accepted for the filter), may pay for the work of finding cards that fits the filter restrictions.
 For example, you want to create a very specific topic album and you want your audience to have a lot of cards available to choose from.
 In this case, you can create a filter and pay to *cats* to watch cards and find the ones satisfying the requirements.
 Then, these cards will be shown as eligible for the album.